 What we achieved in 2023/24 What's currently working well Where we can improve Overall assessment Continued to build on employee retention and professional training opportunities for our employees Reviewed the Council's Our People Strategy Continued implementing our Organisational Development Action Plan, including a needs and skills gap analysis The Council ensures a management structure that provides leadership and creates the opportunity for staff to work effectively and efficiently to achieve our objectives.
 Under our One Council approach, we have in place an organisational development pillar that aims to ensure our workforce has the necessary skills and behaviours to deliver our Vision for the city, and is effectively engaged to champion the Council's corporate priorities.
 Partnership working extends capacity for key projects to be delivered beyond the Council's own resources and is embedded within our Vision 2025 objectives.
-Local government continues to be a very competitive labour market, and we are exploring a range of avenues to improve recruitment, retention and succession planning, and skills. recruitment challenges across multiple service areas including trades/skilled operatives, technical administrative posts and some professional/chartered roles.
+Local government continues to be a very competitive labour market, and we are exploring a range of avenues to improve recruitment, retention and succession planning, and skills.
+We still continue to experience recruitment challenges across multiple service areas including trades/skilled operatives, technical administrative posts and some professional/chartered roles.
 This continues to cause capacity issues in some of our frontline and professional services.
+We also continue to experience significant capacity issues in some of our corporate/central services, such as legal, finance, property and audit.
+These capacity issues will affect our front line services.
 187